 The Garden’s plant breeding program develops new perennial plants for introduction to the horticulture industry and gardeners alike.
-Focusing mostly on North American native plants, the program strives to develop novel hybrids with superior ornamental traits, cold hardiness, disease resistance, heat and drought tolerance and other adaptations to the rigors of Midwestern and comparable gardening habitats.
+Focusing predominantly on plants native to North America, the program strives to develop novel hybrids with superior ornamental traits, cold hardiness, disease/pest resistance, heat/drought tolerance, and other adaptations to the rigors of Midwestern and comparable gardening habitats.
 Any plants developed by the program that pass evaluation are introduced through the Garden’s collaborative Chicagoland Grows® plant introduction program.

 About the Program

-Botanic gardens and arboreta around the country are often living repositories of not only the finest, but also the most unusual and rare, ornamental plants for garden cultivation and display.
-Yet few botanic gardens utilize their plant collections for breeding and development of new garden plants, although the public interest in gardening and in new garden plants has never been greater.
-Drawing on one of the Midwest's and one of the country's finest plant collections, the plant breeding program at the Chicago Botanic Garden aims to develop beautiful new perennials that thrive in midwestern soils and climates.
+Botanic gardens and arboreta around the country are often living repositories of not only the finest, but also the most unusual and rare ornamental plants for garden cultivation and display.
+Yet few botanic gardens utilize their plant collections for breeding and development of new garden plants, even though the public interest in gardening and new garden plants (which persisted through the pandemic) has never been greater.
+Drawing on one of the Midwest's and one of the country's finest plant collections, the plant breeding program at the Chicago Botanic Garden, headed by Justin Lombardoni, aims to develop beautiful new herbaceous perennials that thrive in midwestern soils and climates.

-In this era of advanced technologies such as gene splicing and DNA fingerprinting, the Garden finds traditional plant breeding methods still invaluable for developing new ornamental plants.
-These methods include controlled hand pollination of flowers, collecting and germinating seeds, growing out thousands of plants for evaluation, and then selecting the best plants for further breeding and evaluation.
+In this era of advanced technologies such as DNA fingerprinting and gene splicing, the Garden finds traditional plant breeding methods still invaluable for developing new ornamental plants.
+The general steps for this process are as follows:

-Most of the priority genera in the breeding program—asters (Symphyotrichum), false indigos (Baptisia), ironweeds (Vernonia) joe-pye weeds (Eupatorium), phlox (Phlox), and several native grass genera—are native to North America.
-The nonnative speedwells (Veronica) completes the list of current plant breeding genera.
-Individual plants are selected and clonally propagated for evaluation by the Garden's Plant Evaluation Program, as well as by other cooperative evaluators.
-Those plants that get the highest marks are introduced to the horticultural trade and home gardeners through the Garden's Plant Introduction Program, Chicagoland Grows® Plant Introduction Program.
+Most of the prominent genera in the history of the breeding program—asters (Symphyotrichum), false indigos (Baptisia), ironweeds (Vernonia), phlox (Phlox), coneflowers (Echinacea), and several grass genera—are native to North America.
+Further genera, both native and non-native, will be explored for breeding potential based on the aforementioned criteria.
+Promising individual plants are selected and clonally propagated for evaluation by the Garden's Plant Evaluation Program as well as other cooperative evaluators.
+The plants that earn the highest marks are introduced to the horticultural trade and home gardeners through the Chicagoland Grows® Plant Introduction Program.